-Influencer Marketing.
-Look it up you will find that it refers to a ‘form of marketing that focuses on specific key individuals rather than the target market as a whole‘ and aims to reach the target market through these selected individuals.
+Influencer Marketing is a ‘form of marketing that focuses on specific key individuals rather than the target market as a whole‘ and aims to reach the target market through these selected individuals.
 An influencer is a spokesperson for your brand.
 You can have many spokespersons and your relationship to them can be temporary.

 The importance of influencer marketing